scottbcovert/dev-tutorial/README.md

 ![](https://raw.githubusercontent.com/scottbcovert/dev-tutorial/master/images/Step8b.png)

 ###Step 9a: Building a Custom Controller
+_Note: This step includes new metadata for your Salesforce org (the_ MyController _Apex class).
+You will thus need to save the corresponding .xml file to your Salesforce server before saving the .cls file for the first time._

 A _custom controller_ is an Apex class that implements all of the logic for a page without leveraging a standard controller.
 Use custom controllers when you want your Visualforce page to run entirely in system mode, which does not enforce the permissions and field-level security of the current user.

 A custom controller is an Apex class that uses the default, no-argument constructor for the outer, top-level class.
 You cannot create a custom controller constructor that includes parameters.